 Direct Method | Language Teaching Method

-Grammar Translation Method was one the old-fashioned language teaching methods.
+Grammar Translation Method was one of the old-fashioned language teaching methods.
 With the passage of time, this method was no more effective.
-During last decade of 19th century, a new language teaching method emerged.
+During the last decade of the 19th century, a new language teaching method emerged.
 Because GTM had failed to meet the language teaching requirements of modern society where multiple discipline were in practice.
 The failure of GTM led to the creation of the Direct Method.
 This method focused on ability to use language rather than to analyze as the goal of language teaching.

 The Direct Method was started in France and Germany around 1900.
 It replaced Grammar Translation Method and other traditional methods and approaches.
 Moreover, it replaced C. J. Dodson’s bilingual method of language teaching.
 International language schools like Inlingua and Berlitz also adopted direct language teaching method.